Karl is a longtime freelancer who's passionate about music, art, and writing.

 Russian synthwave group 3Force’s Divide & Collide is an album that snarls and bites, but it can also elicit gentler, more subtle emotional responses as it moves along.
 There’s a wide variety of guest talent on the album, but it’s the dynamic energy that 3Force brings to the party that lifts this album and propels it forward.
 Divide & Collide explores a sonic landscape full of triumphal and dramatic lead synths, thick and dark bass and absolutely ferocious drum rhythms interspersed with powerful, emotional vocals and moments of drifting peace.

 One factor that immediately struck me about Divide & Collide was the production of the album.
-There was a strong sense of wide open space in this track, all of the sounds seemed to spread through a cavernous space.
+There was a strong sense of wide open space in this track; all of the sounds seemed to spread through a cavernous space.
 Along with a sharpness and clarity in the drums, the synths and the guitars, the overall effect created was one of energy that poured out of every element on the album

 The drums and bass on Divide & Collide are another defining element of the album.
 They have weight and power to them.
-On tracks like “Uprising” and “Shape Shifter” the combination of those thundering drums and the rumbling bass underneath them gives them a powerful foundation.
-On the more gentle tracks, everything moderates but there’s still something thick about the bass on those tracks that really holds them up as the drums keep them gliding along smoothly.
+On tracks like “Uprising” and “Shape Shifter,” the combination of those thundering drums and the rumbling bass underneath them gives them a powerful foundation.
+On the more gentle tracks, everything moderates, but there’s still something thick about the bass on those tracks that really holds them up as the drums keep them gliding along smoothly.

 I like the way in which 3Force balanced out the album’s tracks.
-There are tracks like “Abyss” that churns and roars with Olivaw’s electric guitar and the group’s trademark aggressive beats, a track like “Future Frame” has a sweeping cinematic quality about it and “Promise” is smooth, silken and full of a certain warmth.
+There are tracks like “Abyss” that churn and roar with Olivaw’s electric guitar and the group’s trademark aggressive beats, while a track like “Future Frame” has a sweeping cinematic quality about it and “Promise” is smooth, silken and full of a certain warmth.
 The ways in which all of these tracks intertwine lead to an album that moves across a diverse sonic terrain while still retaining enough similar elements to feel cohesive.